near

 Jim Gipson Send email

 The shelter provides immediate, short-term housing for women and families experiencing homelessness.
+It is the only Emergency Shelter program in Bexar County that is able to house a complete family.
 The objective is to move these individuals and families from crisis to stability with emergency shelter.

-Rooms become available most days on a first-come, first-served basis.
+Rooms come available most days on a first-come, first-served basis.

 Women, mothers and children, and intact families.
 (Couples must show a marriage certificate.)